BUYER READINESS

 When BANT Alone Is Enough

-The second case is the deal that passes BANT and then stalls anyway.
+- The qualified deal stalls after the gate.
 The stall does not happen in any of the four conditions BANT checked.
 It happens in a readiness state BANT never had a field for, and by the time the silence is obvious the quarter has usually moved on.

-Ninety-one percent of B2B purchases stall at some point in the buying process, with the buyer organization's own purchasing process among the leading reasons.
-BANT cannot predict that stall, because BANT measured whether the buyer could state four conditions, not whether the buyer could finish the work behind them.
-The four buyer readiness dimensions form a chain, and the deal moves at the speed of the weakest link.
+The four buyer readiness dimensions form a chain.
+The deal moves at the speed of the weakest link.
 Three at full strength plus one incomplete still equals a dead deal.
 That is the pattern hiding inside your BANT-qualified pipeline.

 Common Failures of Using BANT Without Readiness Diagnostics

-Fifty-three percent of B2B opportunities end in no-decision rather than a competitive loss.
-Three patterns show up again and again when BANT runs without a readiness layer underneath it, and each one explains a share of that fifty-three percent.
+Forty to sixty percent of qualified B2B opportunities end in no-decision rather than a competitive loss.
+Three patterns show up again and again when BANT runs without a readiness layer underneath it.

 BANT found the signer and stopped.
-It did not map the buying group, which expands and centralizes its decision-making precisely when the purchase feels uncertain (Spekman and Stern, 1979; Forrester, 2026).
-"Authority: yes" was an accurate answer to the wrong question.
+It did not map the buying group, which expands and centralizes its decision-making precisely when the purchase feels uncertain.
+“Authority: yes” was an accurate answer to the wrong question.
 The right question is whether the whole group is ready, which is what Organizational Readiness measures.

 None of these are framework failures in the sense of BANT doing its job badly.
 They are scope failures: BANT did exactly what a screening gate does, and the deal died in the space a screening gate was never built to see.
 That space is what the readiness diagnostic measures, and it is why top performers spend their attention there.